pawlo555/Custom-Logo-Interpreter/README.md

 true will be cast to 1 or 1.0 if necessary and 0 to false or 0.0<br>

 ## Lists of commands
-In many commands you are supposed to add at least one list of commands that.
+In many commands you are supposed to add at least one list of commands.
 These 3 ways of doing this are the same:
 ```
 if 1>0 forward 100
 if 1>0 { forward 100 }